HenriquesLab/NanoJ-Core/README.md

 Exciting news!
 Drift alignment and Channel registration are now accessible in Python through the [NanoPyx](https://github.com/HenriquesLab/NanoPyx) package.
 This integration brings the power and versatility of NanoJ-Core to Python users, opening up new possibilities for analysis and integration within Python-based workflows.

-NanoPyx, a Python package developed in collaboration with the Henriques laboratory, seamlessly integrates NanoJ-Core's image registration capabilities into Python environments.
+NanoPyx seamlessly integrates NanoJ-Core's image registration capabilities into Python environments.
 With NanoPyx, users can now leverage NanoJ's high-performance analytical approach within their Python scripts, pipelines, and interactive sessions.
 Through NanoPyx, NanoJ-Core image registration methods are also available as "codeless" Jupyter Notebooks and a [napari plugin](https://github.com/HenriquesLab/napari-NanoPyx).